The Mergers & Acquisitions Review: Japan

 ii Outbound transactions

 On the other hand, the acquisition of a foreign company can be operationally and culturally challenging for any purchaser, whether Japanese, US or European.
-Consequently, it has been reported that many Japanese companies which executed acquisitions in outbound M&A transactions have struggled during the period following post-merger integration, and several companies have had to write off significant amounts of goodwill in their acquisitions under International Financial Reporting Standards.
+Consequently, it has been reported that many Japanese companies that executed acquisitions in outbound M&A transactions have struggled during the period following post-merger integration, and several companies have had to write off significant amounts of goodwill in their acquisitions under International Financial Reporting Standards.
 In response, METI established a study group of Japanese companies' M&A transactions overseas, and released a report in March 2018, reflecting various issues and providing suggestions and also some guidelines for Japanese companies in conducting outbound M&A deals.
 Nevertheless, despite these operational and other issues, the increasing trend of outbound M&A transactions is expected to continue as Japanese companies (are obliged to) seek to increase their growth and future prospects.

 Significant transactions, key trends and hot industries